colts661/Incomplete-Text-Classification/README.md

 python run.py [-h] target [-d DATA] [-m MODEL]

 required: target {test,experiment,exp}
   run target.
-Default experiment; if test is selected, run final model on testdata.
+Default experiment; if test is selected, run baseline model on testdata.

 optional arguments:
   -h, --help                 show this help message and exit -d DATA, --data DATA       data path, required for non-testdata -m MODEL, --model MODEL    model pipeline, {'final', 'baseline'}.
 Default 'final'
 ```
+**Notes**:
+1. Due to data size constraints to run large BERT embeddings or train embeddings based on the corpus, the `test` target will run the baseline model with pre-trained `glove-twitter-25` word embedding to speed up computation time.
-**Note**: Due to time constraints and container constraints, the short experiments are chosen to run fast, which means performance is not guaranteed.
+2. Due to time constraints and container constraints, the short experiments are chosen to run fast, which means performance is not guaranteed.

 ### Code File Outline